VijaySanas3/Employee-Attrition-Analysis-Project/README.md

 - [Power BI](https://powerbi.microsoft.com/)

 ## Usage
-1. **Amazon Dataset.csv**: This CSV file contains the raw sales data.
+1. **Attrition Data.csv**: This CSV file contains the raw sales data.
-2. **Amazon Sales Analysis Dashboard.pbix**: Open this file in Power BI to view the interactive dashboard.
+2. **HR Attrition Analytics Dashboard.pbix**: Open this file in Power BI to view the interactive dashboard.
-3. **Amazon Sales Report.pdf**: This PDF contains a summary report of the analysis.
+3. **Employee Attrition Analysis Report.pdf**: This PDF contains a summary report of the analysis.

 ### Steps to Analyze Data:
 - Open the Attrition Dataset.csv in Excel for data inspection and cleaning.